310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Shinobu %}
-Ack~!
-Please do not hug me!
-The summer is like hell itself—it is so sweaty and hot~!
+Ack\~!
+Please don't hug me!
+The summer is like hell itself—it is so sweaty and hot\~!
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-then let's bathe in the water~♪ it will relieve you and make you feel refreshed~
+then let's bathe in the water\~♪ it will relieve you and make you feel refreshed\~
 {% endbubble %}

 {% bubble Tetora %}
 Where'd you get that bucket from, Shinkai-senpai!?
-I see water in there—if you dump that on us we'll *all *get sick!
+I see water in there — If you dump that on us we'll *all* get sick!
 {% endbubble %}

 {% bubble Midori %}